Out of 3,000 Items at Nordstrom's Anniversary Sale, These Are the Very Best

 Dresses

-Slip dresses, plaid and florals are three very different vibes but three very on trend styles.
-Just add lace and ruffles and these dresses are the perfect fall pieces.
+Menswear-inspired plaid, romantic lace and vintage-inspired florals are three very different vibes but three very on trend styles.
+Just add a pair of pumps, mules or booties and some chic earrings and you’re ready to take on next season in major style.

 Shoes

 Whether you love to wear heels or flats, there are plenty of amazing options.
-Block heel booties in a rusty brown hue, brocade ballet flats and velvet pumps are all fabulous footwear styles to rock this fall.
+Victorian-inspired lace-up booties, snake print ballet flats and velvet mules are all fabulous footwear styles to rock this fall.

 Bottoms

-Wide leg pants and split hem jeans are two of the hottest styles of the fall season, but if you prefer skirts, try a velvet pleated midi.
-It’s perfect for work and play.
+Straight leg jeans are one of the hottest denim styles of the fall season, but if you prefer skirts, try a faux leather pleated midi or floral asymmetrical hem style.
+Both can be dressed up or down for wherever the season takes you!